TheIronYard--Orlando/2015--SUMMER--FEE/22--Planet-of-the-APIs/README.md

 Use `jQuery.getJSON` to get the data that you fetched from the API onto your page.
 Fetch the _cached_ data in `api/github/`, _not_ the live API.
 Next, replace all of the text in your page with placeholders -- `{{login}}` or `{{repo-name}}` -- that you'll eventually replace with data from the API.
 Finally, use jQuery to replace the placeholder values with your data.

-Didn't you fetch your own data from the API, too?
+And while we're at it, didn't you fetch your own data from the API, too?
 What if you replaced your placeholders with _that_ data instead?
 Could you do both?
 Provide a `<select>` element that allows you to _choose_ which data to load.

+Create and work in feature branches for each step: `feature/fetching-data`, `feature/adding-placeholders`, `feature/replacing-placeholders`.
+Merge them down into `develop` as you finish each.

 #### BEAST MODE